 There is a lot more to Australia Zoo than crocodiles, but it’s these reptilian super hunters which make the zoo famous.
 I though Steve Irwin, of Crocodile Hunter fame opened the zoo, but it’s been around since the 1970s when it was founded by his parents.
-It used to be fairly small, with mostly reptiles but today it has animals from Asia, Africa and Australia.
+It used to be fairly small, with mostly reptiles but today it has animals from Asia, Africa and Australia and is considered one of the best zoos in Queensland.
 Travellers to Australia will love the kangaroo park which is open to guests, giving you the perfect opportunity to pat and feed friendly kangaroos.
 Certain parts of the park are filled with koalas in the trees, with a few koalas available for a pat or a cuddle.

 I loved seeing the beautiful giraffes, sleepy tigers and hyperactive otters, but the crocodile shows are what left a lasting impression.
 I went to the main show at midday, which features crocodiles and birds of all sizes, from beautiful macaws flying around the stadium, to black galahs doing tricks with the audience and tiny lorikeets zipping between the crowds, to clever hawks and impressive, enormous eagles.
 We also happened to catch most of a second crocodile show at a smaller enclosure, which gave us even more information about these amazing animals.

 I couldn’t believe some of what I learned at Australia Zoo and I’m glad I went before I travelled up north at the end of the year.
 I’m so in awe of crocodiles now!

 ….And never, ever dipping even a little toe into crocodile waters!